Breaking Bad: Season 1 (2008)

 The first season was originally intended to be nine episodes, but due to the 2007–2008 Writers Guild of America strike only seven episodes were filmed.
 It ran from January 20 to March 9, 2008.

 Walter, diagnosed with inoperable lung cancer, conspires with Jesse to cook crystal meth to pay for his treatment and provide financial security for his family.
 Jesse secures an R.V. to cook in, while Walter devises a revolutionary formula using unregulated chemicals, creating a highly pure product tinted blue.
-After a run-in with the Mexican cartel, Walter adopts the nickname "Heisenberg" and trades his "blue sky" meth with psychotic drug lord Tuco Salamanca.
+After a run-in with the Mexican cartel, Walter adopts the pseudonym "Heisenberg" and trades his "blue sky" meth with psychotic drug lord Tuco Salamanca.
 The DEA and Hank, Walt's brother-in-law, become aware of Heisenberg's presence in the drug trade and begin investigating.

 Season 2 (2009)

 Tuco and Walter become hostile and Tuco is killed by Hank.
-After a failed attempt by Walter and Jesse to start their own distribution network leaves one of their dealers arrested and one murdered, Walter hires corrupt lawyer Saul Goodman, who later connects them to high-profile drug distributor Gus Fring and hitman Mike Ehrmantraut.
+After a failed attempt by Walter and Jesse to start their own distribution network leaves one of their dealers arrested and one murdered, Walter hires corrupt lawyer Saul Goodman, who later connects them to high-profile drug distributor Gus Fring and fixer Mike Ehrmantraut.
 Jesse dates his apartment manager Jane, who introduces him to heroin, making him unreliable.
 After selling a shipment to Gus, Walt refuses to pay Jesse his half of the money, but Jane blackmails him.
-Walt returns to Jesse to apologize but instead allows an unconscious Jane to choke on her own vomit.
-Jesse, traumatized, enters rehab.
-Walt seems content until he witnesses a mid-air collision of two planes; a result of Jane's father, an air-traffic controller, becoming distraught over her death while working.
+Walt returns to Jesse to apologize but instead finds him and Jane passed out on heroin.
+Although he is capable of intervening and saving her life, Walter allows an unconscious Jane to choke to death on her own vomit.
+Jesse wakes up the next morning and finds Jane beside him, dead.
+Traumatized, he enters rehab.
+Walt seems content until, days after Jane's death, he witnesses a mid-air collision of two planes; a result of Jane's father, an air-traffic controller, becoming distraught over her death while working.

 Season 3 (2010)

 On April 2, 2009, AMC announced that Breaking Bad was renewed for a third, 13-episode season.
 It premiered on March 21, 2010, and concluded on June 13, 2010.
-The complete third season was released on Region 1 DVD and Region A Blu-ray on June 7, 2011.

 Skyler learns of Walt's crimes and seeks a divorce from him.
 Walt briefly retires from the drug trade, but Gus offers him a job cooking meth at a hidden lab with an assistant, Gale.
 Hank's investigation leads him to Jesse.
 He finds no evidence, but assaults Jesse and is suspended from the DEA.
 Walt, in order to keep Jesse from suing Hank, coerces Gus into replacing Gale with Jesse as his lab assistant.
 Hank is attacked by Tuco's vengeful cousins and kills them, becoming paralyzed in the aftermath.
-Jesse's behavior becomes erratic, and Walt is forced to kill two of Gus' drug dealers to protect Jesse.
-After an enraged Gus orders them killed, Walt convinces Jesse to kill Gale so Gus cannot replace them.
+Jesse's behavior becomes erratic, and Walt is forced to kill two of Gus's drug dealers to protect Jesse.
+After an enraged Gus orders for them to be killed, Walt convinces Jesse to kill Gale so that Gus cannot replace them.